 Long-term partnerships with multiple applications

-There are a wide variety of opportunities for MicroPower's technology in the defence sector, and we have established relationships with militaries and defence contractors in different parts of the world
+There are a wide variety of opportunities for MicroPower's technology in the defense sector, and we have established relationships with militaries and defense contractors in different parts of the world

 This long-standing relationship with ARL is significant as it provides a strong level of reference and support to any initiatives carried out within the US Department of Defense, a compelling Government validation for third party customers and a technical reference point with leading scientists that has allowed both parties to benefit from each other’s work.

 Currently, ARL is actively involved in key projects with different MicroPower’s customers and continues to provide assistance in facilitating prototype demonstrations and introductions to various branches in the US military.
 These projects have already begun to generate revenue and we are focusing on further development and sales in this area.